ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 (base) [johndoe@shas0137 ~]$ conda activate mycustomenv
 ```

-(Note: we assume here that you've named your environmenet _mycustomenv_; please replace _mycustomenv_ with whatever name you gave your environment!)
+(Note: we assume here that you've named your environment _mycustomenv_; please replace _mycustomenv_ with whatever name you gave your environment!)

 ##### 5. Create your own custom kernel, which will enable you to use this environment in CURC Jupyterhub: